MicrosoftDocs/Advertising/advertising/hotel-feed/create-hotel-feed.md

 Ask your account manager to import the feed file.

-Be sure to also import your points of sale data.
-For information about creating your points of sale feed file, see [Points of Sale Feed](../pos-feed/pos-feed.md).
+Be sure to also import your Landing pages data.
+For information about creating your Landing pages feed file, see [Landing pages Feed](../pos-feed/pos-feed.md).

 After Microsoft successfully imports your data and is able to match your hotels with properties in Bing Maps, you may begin sending your hotel pricing and availability data.
-For information, see [Transaction Messages](../transaction-message/transaction-message.md).
+For information, see [Price feeds](../transaction-message/transaction-message.md).